on December 11, 2017 (last modified on April 21, 2022) • 5 minute read

-While reporting is a once-a-month activity for most agency clients, monitoring data for insights is a continuous process that does not rely on arbitrary dates.
+While reporting is a once-a-month activity for most agency clients, monitoring data using a client dashboard software for insights is a continuous process that does not rely on arbitrary dates.

 When companies hire Synx, they usually don’t have an understanding of their best sources of leads.
 They may be generating traffic through multiple channels, with no clear winner.
 That is why they are hiring an expert!

 Although they will eventually need a full strategy for their marketing, Charles likes to start the relationship with immediate value.
 “The quick win is never the process of creating documents and developing a strategy.
 It happens through technology and insights,” says Charles.

 He sets them up with HubSpot Marketing Free and a preliminary set of reports automatically generated through Databox.
 He can immediately begin digging into their data and provide insights within 2 hours using this business dashboard software.
 The strategy and ideal personas can come after this preliminary analysis.

 Charles then uses a standardized set of up to 10 automated dashboards to help the client stay on top of their sales and marketing numbers.
 He will only include up to 10 total, because beyond that number, he knows that he is diluting the focus of the client.

 The client can check their numbers at any time, and when they call him with a specific question about a metric, he can immediately look at the same numbers they’re looking at.